cdk8s-team/cdk8s/docs/get-started/java.md

 ## Define Kubernetes resources
 Lorem ipsum.
 ### Copy the code sample
-1. Copy and paste the following code sample into the existing `main.ts` file of your project.
+1. Copy and paste the following code sample into the existing `Main.java` file of your project.
 ```java
 package com.mycompany.app;